-I drove across the U.S. on restless excursions-from Florida to the Midwest, across the Southwest through the Deep South, up the Mid Atlantic to the upper Eastern Seaboard, and back again- many, many times.
+I drove across the U.S. on restless excursions-from Florida to the Midwest, across the Southwest through the Deep South, up the Mid Atlantic to the upper Eastern Seaboard, and back again-many, many times.
 I rode with friends and lovers, meeting great new people in cities and small towns.
-I hiked canyons, prairies, and forests and learned to appreciate the natural beauty of our country.
+I hiked canyons, prairies, and forests.

 Ditches fascinated me.
-If you spend enough time on the road, you notice how broken things have their own way of shining and appearing quite beautiful.
+If you spend enough time on the road, you notice how broken things have their own way of shining.
 People are broken too.
-We break apart ourselves, and we break each other’s hearts.
+We break apart ourselves, and we break each other's hearts.
 We are a fragile species.

 For "Roadside Saint," I drew inspiration from ditches, and I combined stained glass windows, Greek myths, statues of saints and jigsaw puzzles to form the poem.

 Kalliope, A Journal of Women's Literature & Art published my poem in Vol. 29, No. 1, 2007.
 Kalliope also honored me with the Sue Saniel Elkind Poetry Contest Award.

 Please enjoy a stanza from "Roadside Saint" (formerly titled, "Narcissistic"):